eda6767/cloud_composer/README.md

-In this project we are going to create Cloud Composer environment and deploy DAG which contains creating container for Dataproc,
+In this project we are going to create Cloud Composer environment and deploy a DAG which contains creating container for Dataproc,
 <br/>

-running pipeline and shutting down container.
+running pipeline and shutting down a container.
 This solution also will check if this is the first time when you run pipeline for given

 <br/>
-date or it is second time - then deleting data is executed.
+date or it is second time - then deleting data for a given data is executed.
 <br/>
 <br/>
 <br/>